 The United States is just around the corner and many Canadians visit the country several times a year.
 While it might seem as if there isn’t anything complicated about crossing the border and staying in the USA, some things are often overlooked.
-Below you can find a few tips to help Canadians enjoy their trip to the USA without any setbacks.
+Below you can find a few tips from New York Immigration Lawyers Corey Lee Law to help Canadians enjoy their trip to the USA without any setbacks.

 A NEXUS card allows you to avoid queues at the borders.
 Special processing lanes at the land border crossings help you save time when traveling to the United States and back.
 You also get an opportunity to use Global Entry and NEXUS kiosks when traveling by air.